Nadja1611/Lifting-based-variational-multiclass-segmentation/README.md

  4. matplotlib=3.5.1

 Note: Other versions of these packages might work too, there are just those we used.
+The complete list of packages and corresponding versions is provided in requirements.txt.
 ## Code
 The code consists of the following parts:
 1. functions.py: This script contains all of the functions needed (for a detailed description of these functiosn we refer to Section 3 of the manuscript)